Watts-Lab/task-mapping/tasks/summaries/Divergent Association Task-writeup.md

 3. No proper nouns (e.g., no specific people or places).
 4. No specialised vocabulary (e.g., no technical terms).
 5. Think of the words on your own (e.g., do not just look at objects in your surroundings).
-6. You will have 4 min.
+6. Time will be limited.

 ## GitHub Link
 https://github.com/Watts-Lab/task-mapping/blob/master/tasks/Divergent%20Association%20Task.md